 The USB charging cable that it ships with is only 3-inches long.
 Thankfully you can use it with any compatible micro USB cable.

 At the price tag that it is available for, the Astro A50 is the most premium offering in this list.
-But with software mixed surround sound and an extremely comfortable design, this is among the top choices.
+But with software mixed surround sound and an extremely comfortable design, this is among the top choices for glasses wearers.

-Selecting one of the headsets listed above can be tricky.
+Selecting one of the gaming headsets for glasses wearers listed above can be tricky.